shivansh1609/Weather_dashboard/README.md

 Here’s a screenshot of how the dashboard looks 👇

+🔗 Click here to view the project on GitHub

 6. Dataset & API References

 📂 Kaggle Dataset (Historical Weather Data): Kaggle Weather Datasets